-There are six matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- Election of our Board of Directors' seven nominees as directors to serve until the 2024 annual meeting of stockholders and until their successors are duly elected and qualified; - Ratification of the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2023; - Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement: - Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to limit the liability of officers of SCYNEXIS as permitted pursuant to recent amendments to the Delaware General Corporation Law; - Approval of the SCYNEXIS, Inc. 2023 Equity Incentive Plan; - Approval of the SCYNEXIS, Inc. Amended and Restated 2014 Employee Stock Purchase Plan.
+- Election of our Board of Directors' seven nominees as directors to serve until the 2025 annual meeting of stockholders and until their successors are duly elected and qualified; - Ratification of the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2024; - Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement; and - Approval of the SCYNEXIS, Inc. 2024 Equity Incentive Plan.